 Morning Kick is a nutritional supplement from the Roundhouse Provisions brand founded by celebrity Chuck Norris.
 The supplement is used to support gut health and to help users manage stress, and many consumers are curious about whether or not it causes side effects.

 But has Roundhouse Morning Kick been studied in any clinical trials that reported on side effects?
-Does the supplement contain any ingredients shown to cause side effects in medical studies?
-And do real customers report it causing side effects?
+Does it contain any ingredients shown to cause side effects in research studies?

-In this article we’ll answer all of these questions and more, as we analyze the ingredients in Morning Kick based on medical studies to give our take on whether or not this supplement is likely to cause side effects.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Morning Kick to give our take on whether or not this supplement is likely to cause side effects.

 Ingredient Analysis

-The active ingredients in Morning Kick are shown above.
+The active ingredients in Morning Kick are shown below:

-Fiber supplementation may cause minor side effects such as bloating and gas, according to a medical review published in the Nursing Research journal, but the 4 gram (g) dose in this supplement is relatively low and is not likely to cause those effects in our opinion.
+Fiber supplementation may cause minor side effects such as bloating and gas, according to a medical review published in the Nursing Research journal, but the 4 gram (g) dose in this supplement is relatively low.

 Ashwagandha extract has a fantastic safety profile according to a 2021 clinical trial, and seems unlikely to cause any side effects.